chimera137/odoo-device-monitor/README.md

 - [Modbus Connector](https://github.com/chimera137/odoo-modbus-connector)
 - [OPC UA Connector](https://github.com/chimera137/odoo-opcua-connector)

 Install and configure the appropriate connector(s) to enable device data acquisition.
-The Device Monitor module will automatically detect and display all devices from these connectors.

 ## Acknowledgement
 This project was developed as part of an undergraduate thesis for the Department of Electrical Engineering / Teknik Elektro at Petra Christian University Surabaya, Indonesia.
 The insights and methodologies explored herein contribute to the academic research in the field of industrial automation (IIoT) and ERP integration.